RT-Thread/rt-thread/bsp/stm32/stm32f103-blue-pill/README.md

 ## Onboard Resources

-The "blue pill" is a STM32F103 based development board with Cortex-M3 ARM CPU that runs at 72 MHz, 20 kB of RAM and 64 or 128 kB of flash memory.
-The microcontroller (MCU) has USB port, two serial ports, 16 bit PWM pins and 12 bit ADC pins.
+The "blue pill" is a STM32F103 based development board with Cortex-M3 ARM CPU that runs at 72 MHz, 20 KB of RAM and 64 or 128 KB of flash memory.
+The microcontroller (MCU) has a USB port, two serial ports, 16 bit PWM pins and 12 bit ADC pins.
 It runs at 3.3V, but some of its pins are 5V tolerant.

-- MCU：STM32F103C8T6 @ 72MHz, 64KB FLASH , 20KB RAM
+- MCU：STM32F103C8T6 @72MHz, 64KB FLASH , 20KB RAM

 - Peripherals